 If your teenager is considering college, we suggest doing the math before they enroll.

-Greg and Beth Langston can help your child create a plan for their future through College Flight Plan.
+Greg and Beth Langston can help your child plan their future through College Flight Plan.

 Purpose & Meaning for Teenagers & Young Adults

-According to Greg Langston, another interesting data point shows that 87% of teenagers and young adults have no purpose or meaning in life.
-This means teenagers don’t know what they want out of life or where they are going.
+According to Greg Langston, data shows that 87% of teenagers and young adults have no purpose or meaning in life.
+This means teenagers don’t know what they want from life or where they are headed.

 In our interview, Greg says, “Compound that with others who tell kids, ‘You can’t do that,’ and you just throw more gas on that fire.”